 COMPARISON

-TheStatsAPI is a Sportmonks alternative offering 1,196 competitions, player stats for 84,000+ players, and transparent pricing from $50/month.
+TheStatsAPI is a Sportmonks alternative offering 80 competitions (with up to 1,196 available on request), live realtime odds and match stats, player stats for 84,000+ players, and transparent pricing from $50/month.
 Every endpoint is available on every plan, with no add-ons or hidden costs.

-This comparison breaks down the real differences so you can pick the right API for your project.
+This comparison breaks down the real differences so you do not mistake Sportmonks' raw catalog size for better value.

 Quick Verdict

-TheStatsAPI delivers comprehensive football data without the enterprise overhead.
-Flat-rate plans, no add-ons, and all 1,196 competitions on every tier make it the simpler choice for most projects.
+TheStatsAPI delivers the core football data most products actually need without the add-on maze.
+Flat-rate plans, live realtime odds and stats, no feature gating, and 80 competitions on every tier (expandable up to 1,196 on request) make it the simpler choice for most projects.

 FeatureTheStatsAPISportmonks